scheidelg/ghpa/GitHub-Credential-Security.md

     Unfortunately, the minimum scope required to read content from a private GitHub repository is *repo*.(cite ref) This scope grants 'full control of private repositories' which also includes full control of public repositories. *In the event of compromised credentials, the attacker will have access to all the public and private repositories to which the user has access*.

-    Personal access tokens with a user's regular GitHub account is still better than authenticating with the user's regular GitHub password, and the cost (hassle of using a 40-character personal access token string) is generally worth the benefit.
+    Personal access tokens with a user's regular GitHub account is still better than authenticating with the user's regular GitHub password, and the cost (i.e., hassle of using a 40-character personal access token string) is generally worth the benefit.
 Remember: If an attacker compromises a GitHub user's regular user account name and password, then the attacker will be able to login to GitHub as the user.*

 ## Some Additional Details